 When you open a CD, you’re probably thinking about the higher interest rate you’ll get, and how much money you’ll have when the CD matures.
-However, the odds are good you’ll be at least slightly curious about how much money you’re getting back, especially if you’re saving for a financial goal.
+However, the odds are good you’ll be at least slightly curious about how much money you’re getting back, especially if you’re planning to use that money to reach a financial goal.

 Fortunately, it’s not hard to figure out the interest you’ll get from a CD.
 You just need to be aware of a few factors.

 What determines how much interest will I earn on a CD?